 As we have traveled around the world, we have moved on to countless new cities and countries.
 While there have been many incredible experiences, there are some days we will never forget.

-Ultimately, we decided to pay for an individual guide so we could completely relax on the journey.
+Ultimately, we decided to pay for an individual guide so we could completely relax without worrying about directions and where to stop.
 We wanted to enjoy the day with no navigational or scamming concerns.

-Brief History of the Hai Van Pass
+Brief History Of The Hai Van Pass, Vietnam

 The Hai Van Pass certainly delivers aesthetics.
 But historically, this was an important defensive barrier for any army who attempted to march North or South of the pass.

 The French built bunkers at the summit of the pass to overlook the South China Sea to the East.
 A ‘gate’ was built earlier by the Nguyen dynasty in 1826 to protect Imperial City Hue.

 Once the BBC aired its Vietnam Top Gear Special and Clarkson et al had waxed lyrical about the beauty of the Hai Van Pass, all of a sudden this usually quiet locals only coastal road blew up with tourists.